pytorch/pytorch.github.io/_posts/2024-06-23-training-moes.md

 author: Brian Chu, Mihir Patel, Less Wright, Vitaliy Chiley, Evan Racah, Wanchao Liang, Iris Zhang, Andrew Gu
 ---

 Over the past year, Mixture of Experts (MoE) models have surged in popularity, fueled by powerful open-source models like [DBRX](https://www.databricks.com/blog/introducing-dbrx-new-state-art-open-llm), [Mixtral](https://mistral.ai/news/mixtral-of-experts/), [DeepSeek](https://github.com/deepseek-ai/DeepSeek-V2), and many more.
+At Databricks, we've worked closely with the PyTorch team to scale training of MoE models.
 In this blog post, we’ll talk about how we scale to over three thousand GPUs using [PyTorch Distributed](https://pytorch.org/tutorials/beginner/dist_overview.html) and [MegaBlocks](https://github.com/databricks/megablocks), an efficient open-source MoE implementation in PyTorch.

 ## What is a MoE?